cx-language/cx/docs/book/pointers.md

 Pointers, written `T*`, are used to refer to other objects in memory.

-Delta pointers are more like C++ references than C/C++ pointers: every operation on a pointer operates on the pointed-to value, except reassignment.
+C* pointers are more like C++ references than C/C++ pointers: every operation on a pointer operates on the pointed-to value, except reassignment.
 Reassigning a pointer changes what the pointer points to.

-Additionally, Delta pointers cannot be null by default.
+Additionally, C* pointers cannot be null by default.
 To create nullable pointers, the pointer type has to be marked as [nullable](nullable-types.html).

 To form a pointer, the `&` operator can be used.